laboni-prod/pixelpenwords/ppw_website_astro_theme/src/content/pages/contact.md

 ---
-title: Get in touch
+title: Write to Me...
 seo:
   title: Contact
   description: Get in touch through email or social media!
 Let me know how I can help.
 ---

-Thank you for reaching out!
-Whether you have a question, a suggestion, or just want to share your thoughts, I'm all ears.
-Feel free to get in touch through any of the methods below:

-_Email:_
-Feel free to drop me an email at [example@example.com](mailto:example@example.com), and I'll do my best to respond as soon as possible.

-_Social Media:_
+Whether you want to collaborate, share feedback on something I've written or just say hello — I'm genuinely happy to hear from you.

+## Email:

+_Send me a note at_ [pixelpenwords@gmail.com](mailto:pixelpenwords@gmail.com)
+I usually reply within a few days.
+No pitches, please — thoughtful conversations are always welcome.

+## Social Media:

-Connect with me on social media as well.
-Find me on [Twitter](https://twitter.com) or [LinkedIn](https://www.linkedin.com/).
+_Connect with me on social media as well._
+Find me on [LinkedIn](https://www.linkedin.com/in/laboni-bhattacharya-38784a1a2/) or browse my digital products on [Gumroad](https://pixelpenwords.gumroad.com/).